quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## since draft-ietf-quic-load-balancers-09
 - Renamed "Stream Cipher" and "Block Cipher" to "Encrypted Short" and "Encrypted Long"
+- Changed "Encrypted Short" to a 4-pass algorithm.
+- Recommended a random initial nonce for encrypted short.

 ## since draft-ietf-quic-load-balancers-08
 - Eliminate Dynamic SID allocation